 Listen and follow up with the tenant references

 If the tenant complains about past landlords and makes reference to local tenancy laws, it is likely that the tenant has a poor attitude about landlords and has been involved in past tenancy disputes.
 These types of tenants generally find anything to complain about and are likely to cause you grief down the road.
-When following up with tenant references, ask specific, quantifiable questions.
+When following up with tenant references, ask specific and quantifiable questions.

 Some good questions for past landlords: